 Jennifer shrugged and took another sip of her coffee.

 But Tamara persisted.
 “You’re not pregnant, are you?”
 She realized Jennifer was forty-one and her daughters both teens, but who knew these days?
-Julia Roberts, Halle Berry, Lisa Marie Presley … they’d popped out their babies at whatever-the-hell age they wanted.
+Hollywood actresses, musicians and other big-name celebrity types popped out their babies at whatever-the-hell age they wanted.

 Jennifer’s blue-green eyes flew open and Bridget had to cough down half a gulp of vanilla-mocha.

 “N-No,” Jennifer managed to reply, but even Bridget recognized the trepidation with which their friend answered.

 “Have you, uh, gotten any new emails?”
 Bridget asked carefully.

 After a long pause during which, in unison, they watched their waitress scurry into the kitchen and out of earshot, Jennifer confessed, “Yes,” her tone startling in its quiet intensity.